marcello-negri/personal-website/content/project/example3/index.md

 ---
-title: Optimal Time Window for Time-Stamped Interactions
+title: Optimal time window in time series
-summary: As part of a semester research project I developed a mathematical framework to identify the optimal time window to aggregate time stamped interactions into a sequence of static networks.
+summary: As part of a **semester research project** I developed a mathematical framework to identify the optimal time window to aggregate **time series** into static networks.

 tags:
 - Time Series